Warnemünde Lighthouse

 Is it wheelchair accessible?

-Details on accessibility are not specified.
-It is advisable to check the official website for information regarding wheelchair access and facilities.
+Accessibility information may vary, so it’s recommended to check the official website for details on wheelchair access and facilities.

 Can I buy tickets online?